Convex Regression in Multidimensions: Suboptimality of Least Squares Estimators: Introduction

-We also prove \textit{adaptive} risk bounds for the convex LSE which imply that the convex LSE converges at rates faster than $r_{n, d}$ when $f_0$ is a piecewise affine convex function.
-Specifically we prove in Theorem \ref{adrate} that when $f_0$ is a piecewise affine convex function with $k$ affine pieces, the risk of $\hat{f}_n$ is bounded from above by
+For $d \geq 5$, we prove, in Theorem \ref{minsub}, that there exists $f_0 \in \C^L_L(\Omega)$ where the risk of $\hat{f}_n$ is bounded from below by $n^{-2/d} (\log n)^{-4(d+1)/d}$.
+This proves minimax suboptimality of the unrestricted convex LSE for $d \geq 5$ over the class $\C_L^L(\Omega)$, and consequently also over the larger function class $\C_L(\Omega)$, $\C^L(\Omega)$, $\F^L(\Omega)$ (it is helpful to note here all these function classes have, up to a logarithmic factor, the same minimax rate because of Proposition \ref{minratelin} and Proposition \ref{fixlobo}).

-up to a logarithmic term which depends on the number of facets of each affine piece.
-It is interesting that the rate $a_{k, n, d}$ switches from a parametric rate for $d \leq 4$ to a slower nonparametric rate for $d \geq 5$.
+In addition to these results, we also prove that the rate of convergence of the unrestricted convex LSE can be faster than $r_{n, d}$ when $f_0$ is piecewise affine.
+Specifically, we prove that when $f_0$ is a piecewise affine convex function on $\Omega$ with $k$ affine pieces, the risk of $\hat{f}_n$ is bounded from above by